 Limitations

-1. This function is only delegable if you’re using text strings and only in Dynamics 365, Common Data Services, and SQL Server.
-If you don’t know what this is, please check my article on delegation and my reference table of the data sources where Filter will be delegable if not only the first 500 values (default value up to 2000) are displayed.
+This function is only delegable if you're using text strings, and only in Dynamics 365, Common Data Services, and SQL Server.
+If you don't know what this is, please check my article on delegation and my reference table of the data sources where Filter will be delegable.

 Localization

-1. Please note that formulas may have localization-based differences.
-For example, you should write “StartsWith(10,3) “ with “,” separating each of the arguments, but if set your regional settings to Portugal, you should use “;” instead.
+Formulas may have localization-based differences.
+With some regional settings the arguments are separated by a comma, but if you set your regional settings to Portugal, you should use a semicolon instead.

 Photo by Gia Oris on Unsplash